Yuukiki/libarray/README.md

 # libarray
-A easy universal container wirtten in C.
+An easy universal container wirtten in C.